 Find out about the University's participation in the Erasmus+ staff mobility programme.

-The University receives funding to support this each year as part of the Erasmus+ KA103 project.
-Staff receive funding to cover the cost of travel and subsistence.
-The Global Mobility team manage this budget to ensure that as many staff as possible can benefit from this programme.
+The University receives funding to support this each year as part of the Erasmus+ KA103 project which covers the cost of travel and subsistence.
+The Global Mobility team manage this budget to ensure that as many staff as possible can benefit from the programme.

 Erasmus+ teaching mobility